 Combining Translucent Concrete and Smart Glass

-If you consider combining translucent concrete with smart glass, we open up the possibility of ‘switching off’ the natural light whenever needed.
+If you consider combining translucent concrete with smart glass, this opens up the possibility of ‘switching off’ the translucent concrete wall whenever needed.

-This could be implemented with a layer of smart glass, affixed on the interior face of the translucent concrete and running at 110Vac, thus allowing light to come in.
-The power requirements are in the range of 5W per square metre, which is minimal.
+This could be implemented with a layer of SPD smartglass, electrochromic smartglass, or dark grey PDLC smartglass, affixed on the interior face of the translucent concrete, thus allowing light to come in on-demand.

 This feature could be useful for corporate offices, retailers, healthcare, and residential constructions which need to control incoming light during the daytime and throughout the year.